OldGamesCracking/oldgamescracking.github.io/_games/siedler_iv.md

 # How to Crack

-*Note:* This game won't run on any of my PCs so I guess the crack is not complete.<br>
+*Note:* This game won't run on any of my PCs so I could not fully test it and I guess the crack is not complete.<br>

 I got this game a while ago in a bundle of many other games.
 Upon checking Redump, I discovered, that it was using the same protection I had tackled in the [last writeup](/games/gta3), only a slightly earlier version, so I thought I might see how they differ.
 I won't go into much details this time, for that, see the GTA 3 writeup.<br>